elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

 ## Quiz 1: RF & Level

- * Client writes with RF = 3,   Level=ANYWhich of the following is true…
+ * Client writes with RF = 3,   Level=ANYWhich of the following is true...

      - `C*` will only create only COPY of data